- Document each patient interaction as soon as possible.

 As well as face-to-face consultations, you should record all interactions with patients and any information relevant to their care, including:

-- notes of telephone conversations and home visits
+- notes of phone conversations and home visits

 - discussions with clinical colleagues and third parties